dsrhaslab/lazyfs/README.md

 Our filesystem implements several system calls that query our custom page cache layer.
 Currently, **LazyFS** supports the most important filesystem operations, e.g. **read**/**write**/**truncate**/**fsync**, but it is <u>**not yet fully tested and optimized**</u>.

+> **Notice**: Symbolic and Hard links are not yet fully working in LazyFS, it is currently a work in progress.

 ## Installation

 LazyFS was tested with **ext4** (default mount options) as the underlying filesystem in both Debian 11 (bullseye) and Ubuntu 20.04 (focal) environment.
 It is C++17 compliant and requires the following packages to be installed: